vmware-archive/cbapi/client_apis/README.md

 - `last_update`: the time of the last event received from this process, as recorded by the remote host
 - `start`: the start time of this process, as recorded by the remote host
 - `hostname`: the hostname of the computer this process executed on
-- `id`: the internal CB process guid of this process
+- `id`: the internal CB process id of this process
 - `segment_id`: the segment id of this process
 - `regmod_complete`: a pipe-delimited **summary** list of regmod strings (see spec above)
 - `filemod_complete`: a pipe-delimited **summary** list of filemod strings (see spec above)